pianopushplay/admin_ui/README.md

     - admin can click any pianos on pianoslist.html and route to pianos/id(piano_detail.html)
     - admin can edit or delete a piano on piano_detail.html
+    - embed google map on piano_detail.html and show geolocation if geolocation is on

 - navigation
     - admins: adminslist.html(only display to superuser)
     - pianos: pianoslist.html(display to all authenticated users)